—Learn about and view examples of this exciting gunite pool feature

-Secret Passage: On the spa wall next to the deck (left), you can see how the exiting cascades go into a narrow trough that empties into the pool.
+Secret Passage: Between the spa wall and the deck, you can see how the exiting water falls into a narrow trough that empties into the pool.

 Builders configure these troughs around the exterior of the spa walls, and they use dimensions that suit the particular project design and building materials.
 The spa size and water capacity also impact how wide the trough needs to be.

 In general, the trough width—the expanse from the deck’s edge to the spa wall—ranges from four to nine inches.